Why am I Losing Inches but Not Weight?

 First of all, Beth’s circumstance is not unusual.
 I know individuals who have actually lost more inches than her but dropped nearly 0 pounds on the scale.
 Losing inches not weight is not uncommon.
 Moreover, I know a person who managed to lose 10 inches off their waist and lost only 3 pounds!

 But despite how sad it is, it’s in truth a great thing to celebrate!

 Rather, I asked Beth to celebrate because she’s in a far much better position than many who have actually seen a significant pound drop.
-I know a person who lost 10 pounds but still wonder how to lose 2 inches off waist.
+I know a person who lost 10 pounds but still wonders how to lose 2 inches off their waist.

 Fat VS Muscle